Noel, Nova Scotia

+History

 Acadians

 The community of Noel was named Trejeptick by the Mi'kmaq which is believed to mean "worn rocks" after the eroded sandstone cliffs and sea stacks.
 The Acadian Noël Doiron settled in the community around 1710 with his family and lived there for forty years, leading English surveyors who first mapped the village to name it after him.
-During that time Noel Doiron and others in the Noel Bay built a chapel at Burntcoat Head, Nova Scotia, eight dwellings and dykes that are still there to this day.
+During that time Noel Doiron and others in the Noel Bay built a chapel at Burntcoat, eight dwellings and dykes that are still there to this day.
 During this time, the village of Noel was in the middle of a war zone between New England and New France fighting to maintain control over Acadia.
 Upon his return from the New France victory in the Battle of Grand Pré (1747), military officer Daniel Liénard de Beaujeu stopped into Noel to tend to his wounded soldiers.
 Liénard de Beaujeu is the first recorded visitor to the village.

 At the beginning of Father Le Loutre's War, Noel Doiron and many others joined the Acadian Exodus from mainland Nova Scotia to the French colony of Ile St. Jean (i.e., Prince Edward Island).
 Noel was accompanied by the Acadians in Selma, Nova Scotia and Maitland, Hants County, Nova Scotia.
 Noel specifically settled Pointe Prime, Ile St. Jean (present day Eldon, Prince Edward Island).
-However, after the British occupied Ile St Jean following the Siege of Lousibourg in 1758 they deported Noel Doiron and the former Noel residents in the Ile Saint-Jean Campaign of the Expulsion of the Acadians.
+However, after the British occupied Ile St Jean following the Siege of Louisbourg in 1758 they deported Noel Doiron and the former Noel residents in the Ile Saint-Jean Campaign of the Expulsion of the Acadians.
 Their deportation ship the Duke William sank on December 13, 1758 en route to France.
 At least three hundred and sixty Acadians, including Noel and most of his extended family, perished.
 The sinking of the Duke William is one of the worst marine disasters in Canadian history (as measured by Canadian lives lost)—see List of disasters in Canada by death toll.
 According to the Captain of the Duke William, William Nichols, Noel Doiron was "head prisoner" aboard the doomed vessel and was described as the "father of the whole island", a reference to Noel's place of prominence among the Acadian residents of Isle St. Jean (Prince Edward Island).
 For his "noble resignation" and self-sacrifice aboard the Duke William, Noel was celebrated in popular print throughout the 19th century in England and America.

 Ulster Scots (Irish)

 After the exodus of the Acadians from Noel (1750), the land was owned but never settled by Charles Morris.
-Twenty one years after Noel was vacated by the Acadians, the village was settled by Ulster Scots people Timothy O'Brien and his four sons (1771).
+Twenty one years after Noel was vacated by the Acadians, the village was settled by Ulster Scots Timothy O'Brien and his four sons (1771).